 Technology plays a critical role in 21st century learning.
 In support of the School’s mission, we strive to equip the Haverford community with current, high quality, and secure technology-based services.
 We seek to provide a learning environment which enhances the classroom experience, improves educational outcomes, and stimulates the growing connection between technology and learning.
-With the goal of preparing young men to live and work in a dynamic global society, we use state-of-the-art resources to provide the most effective and efficient technology solutions for managing the business of schooling.
+With the goal of preparing young men to live and work in a dynamic global society, we use state-of-the-art resources to provide the most effective and efficient technology solutions for all instructional and administrative technology needs.

 We recently upgraded our network infrastructure to provide high-performance connectivity throughout all campus buildings and support for a 1:1 deployment of wireless devices, as well as the numerous mobile devices, Apple TVs, video conferencing, email and file sharing, and increased video streaming happening across the campus.
 We support a campus wide 10 Gigabit fiber-optic network with AC wireless capability in all campus buildings.
 We offer Internet access at the 300 Mb bandwidth level, and Internet II video-conference equipment in a conference room or via a mobile cart.
 Our servers support a campus wide SIS database, LMS (learning management system), networked software applications, home directories, and print and scanning services for all employees.
 We offer a cloud solution for email, calendaring, and document sharing.
 We support a new VoIP phone system that allows us to take advantage of features like Fax to desktop and voice to email, and mobile communication devices for the administration and staff.